CJNE/ha-myenergi/README.md

   - Charger status sensor (Paused, Charging, Boosting, Completed)
   - Minimum green level number input (%); how much power must be sourced from green sources (local generation) to do diversion charging
   - Service to start boost (provide boost amount in kWh as parameter)
-  - Service to start smart boost (provide boost amount in kWh and desired finished time as paramters)
+  - Service to start smart boost (provide boost amount in kWh and desired finished time as parameters)
   - Service to stop boost
   - Service to unlock the Zappi
   - Sensor for PIN Lock Status (This is not very useful in the real world)